kwstantinos-papadamou/disturbed-youtube-for-kids-classifier/README.md

 ```

 ## Test the Classifier
-You can also test the Disturbed YouTube Videos Detection Classifier using our API:
+You can also test the Disturbed YouTube Videos Detection Classifier using our REST API:
 https://api.disturbedyoutubeforkids.xyz:5000/disturbing_videos_detection/<YOUTUBE_VIDEO_ID>